LanzLagman/Hipparcos-EDA/README.md

 Using Python, we will replicate The Hertzsprung-Russell Diagram to show the relationship between temperature and luminosity or the absolute magnitude and color index of stars from the catalog.

-We produced an initial black-and-white plot;
+As our output, we were produced an initial black-and-white plot;

 <img src="https://github.com/LanzLagman/Hipparcos-EDA/blob/611aea3202bfe99389d2ab62d8670c68f9d1ee7d/Data/Outputs/HRD%20BW.png" width=313 height=352>